Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/Proposal/02-Problem-Statement/02-Problem-Statement.md

 ## Desired outcome :
 > This paints a picture of the ideal set of circumstances once your solution is accepted.

-1. An open-source, generic, Quality Assurance organisation
+1. An open-source, generic, Quality Assurance organisation.
+1. Generic to all Catalyst Projects and Platforms and the wider community.
-1. Community recognition and adoption of open-source
+3. Community recognition and adoption of open-source.
-1. Community recognition and adoption of the distributed, autonomous organization of Quality Assurance.
+4. Community recognition and adoption of the distributed, autonomous organization of Quality Assurance.
-1. Commence Quality Assurance assessments from the outset, including the proposal process itself.
+5. Commence Quality Assurance assessments from the outset, including the proposal process itself.

 ## Blocking problem:
 > A concise explanation of the problem preventing this set of circumstances from occurring.